rmarkdown is a cohesive way to

 Can we get that information from the data itself?

-We know that the code nrow(PlantGrowth)
+We know that the code nrow(PlantGrowth) would give the

 total number of samples.
 We can embed this in our data